neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Bootstrapping.rst

 	}

-The request handler in charge executes a sequence of steps which need to be taken for initializing FLOW3 for the purpose defined by the specialized request handler.
-FLOW3's ``Bootstrap`` class provides convenience methods for building such a sequence and the result can be customized by adding further or removing unnecessary steps.
+The request handler in charge executes a sequence of steps which need to be taken for initializing TYPO3 Flow for the purpose defined by the specialized request handler.
+TYPO3 Flow's ``Bootstrap`` class provides convenience methods for building such a sequence and the result can be customized by adding further or removing unnecessary steps.